Enrique Peña Nieto: Economic policy

 The auto manufacturing industry expanded rapidly under Nieto's presidency.
-In 2014, more than US$10 billion was committed in investment in the sector.
+In 2014, more than US$10 billion was committed to investment in the sector.
 In conjunction with Kia Motors in August 2014, the president announced plans for Kia to build a US$1 billion factory in Nuevo León.
 At the time, Mercedes-Benz and Nissan were already building a US$1.4 billion plant near Puebla, while BMW was planning a US$1 billion assembly plant in San Luis Potosí.
 Audi began building a US$1.3 billion factory near Puebla in 2013.
 As of December 2014, two years into Peña Nieto's term, total investment in the auto sector in Mexico had reached US$19 billion.
 The Bajío Region has received the majority of this investment, and with its rapidly expanding aerospace industry has become the fastest-growing region in the country.
 In February 2014, Time was met with controversy for the release of a cover featuring Enrique Peña Nieto with the caption "Saving Mexico" (written by Michael Crowley), as the cover article's title inside the magazine.
-The controversial article praised the president and his cabinet for reforms like opening oil fields for foreign investment for the first time in 75 years (a reform towards which Mexican citizens have shown mixed feelings), ending the Mexican drug wars (which was not completely accurate), and even going as far as saying "the opposition party blocked major reforms that were necessary", that "American leaders could learn a thing or two from their resurgent southern neighbor" and saying Mexicans citizens' "alarms were replaced with applause".
+The controversial article praised the president and his cabinet for reforms like opening oil fields for foreign investment for the first time in 75 years (a reform towards which Mexican citizens have shown mixed feelings), ending the Mexican drug wars (which was not completely accurate), and even going as far as saying "the opposition party blocked major reforms that were necessary," that "American leaders could learn a thing or two from their resurgent southern neighbor" and saying Mexicans citizens' "alarms were replaced with applause."

 According to the Mexican Social Security Institute (IMSS), between December 2012 and June 2016, more than two million jobs were created in Mexico.
-Of those jobs, 41% were taken by women and 36% were taken by individuals between 20 and 34 years of age.
+Women comprised 41% of those jobs, and individuals between 20 and 34 took 36%.
 IMSS also revealed that 86% were long-term jobs and 14% were temporary.
 These jobs have led to a 26% increase in revenue accumulation for IMSS, an additional MXN$50 billion.
 More than half a million jobs had salaries worth five minimum wages (about MXN$10,000 per month) and there was a 22% increase in jobs with salaries greater than 20 minimum wages.